PopupMaker/Popup-Maker/readme.txt

 = Best WordPress Popup Plugin =

-Popup Maker™ is the **best popup plugin WordPress** has to offer.
+[Popup Maker™](https://wppopupmaker.com) is the **best popup plugin WordPress** has to offer.
 It is extremely versatile & flexible.
-Bend it to create any type of popup, modal or content overlay for your WordPress website.
+Bend it to create any type of popup, modal, or content overlay for your WordPress website.

 Customize every facet of your popups, from theme and position, to targeting and cookies.